sourcesync/kagglex_gemma/windows/README.md

 # Introduction

-These are instructions for installing Keras Gemma support on windows.
+These are instructions for installing Keras Gemma support on windows:
+* Via WSL Ubuntu
+* Via Docker for Windows

 At this point, we've done minimal testing so YMMV :)

-# Windows 11
+# WSL Ubuntu

 * Install Ubuntu Linux via WSL:
   * There are various instructions and youtube videos, I recommend following the one that looks reasonable for your version of Windows.